On this page

 The first step in a foodborne outbreak investigation is outbreak identification.
 A variety of sources may be used to identify outbreaks, including laboratory surveillance networks and public health partners at the local/regional, provincial/territorial, federal, and international levels.

 Effective communication and coordination between investigative partners is fundamental to any outbreak investigation.
-Clear lines of communication and coordinated approach are needed due to the urgency of outbreaks, the number of investigative partners involved, as well as the volume and variety of shared information.
+Clear lines of communication and a coordinated approach are needed due to the urgency of outbreaks, the number of investigative partners involved, as well as the volume and variety of information shared.

 A key step during outbreak investigations is implementing prevention and control measures to prevent further transmission of illness, additional cases and future outbreaks.
 Prevention and control activities can be directed at either controlling the implicated source (e.g., food) or controlling the transmission of the pathogen (e.g., person-to-person transmission).
 Control measures should be considered throughout an investigation to prevent any further illnesses from occurring.

 If a suspect food item is identified, an “epidemiological assessment” (or epi assessment) may be prepared.
 The epi assessment, along with the evidence obtained from the microbiological and food safety investigations, are assessed using a “weight of evidence” approach to inform the overall Health Risk Assessment (HRA).
-This can ultimately lead to a recall of the implicated food when appropriate to control the outbreak.
+When appropriate, this can ultimately lead to a recall of the implicated food to control the outbreak.

-At the conclusion of an investigation, post-outbreak activities such as declaring the outbreak over, OICC deactivation, and creating a final epidemiological summary are often undertaken.
+At the conclusion of an investigation, post-outbreak activities such as declaring the outbreak over, Outbreak Investigation Coordinating Committee (OICC) deactivation, and creating a final epidemiological summary are often undertaken.
 Outbreak debriefs help ensure that effective practices are acknowledged and maintained, while areas for improvement are identified to improve practices for future investigations.
 Finally, knowledge translation and exchange activities help ensure that knowledge is shared and moved into action.

-- This WHO document provides guidance for anyone who may be involved in the investigation and control of foodborne disease outbreaks.
+- This World Health Organization document provides guidance for anyone who may be involved in the investigation and control of foodborne disease outbreaks.

-- This Toolkit provides investigators with a series of tools that can be useful during investigations of food and waterborne disease outbreaks.
+- This European Centre for Disease Prevention and Control Toolkit provides investigators with a series of tools that can be useful during investigations of food and waterborne disease outbreaks.

 - This series of four videos provides an overview of how PHAC responds to large outbreaks of foodborne illness.
 The first video provides an overview, the second and third explain how investigation into the source of the illnesses unfolds, and the fourth provides advice on how to reduce the risk of foodborne illness.